Hilltoppertech/hilltopper-python-etrade-watchlist-utilities/README.md

             - Generated at 01/03/2017 11:01:48 AM ET
     - Filename requirements:
         - In Etrade, after initiating the original/input Etrade csv watchlist download, verify that the filename type/suffix is '.csv'
-        - To utilize the 'output filename datestamping' functionality to create an output filename that can be copied/used as the new watchlist name:
-            - In Etrade, when downloading the original/input Etrade csv watchlist, include a YYYYMMDD datestamp in the filename.